-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes No If yes, place check marks in the appropria Fall 2015. ate boxes b elow to reflect your institution's p olicies for use in admission for 1 Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the Fall 2015 please indicate which ONE of t admissions process): X ACT with Writing component require ACT with Writing component recom ACT with or without Writing compo the following th ng applies (rega C. Please indicate how your institution w ill use the S SAT or ACT es say component; ch eck all that apply у.
-For admission For placement For advising In place of an application essay As a validity check on the appl No college policy as of now Not using essay component SAT ess ACT essay D. In addition, does your institution use applicants' test scores for academic advising?
-No E. Latest date by which SAT or ACT scores must be received for fall-term admission: July 1 Latest date by which SAT Subject Test scores must be received for fall-term admission G. Please indicate which tests your institution uses for placement (e.g., state tests): SAT
+C8.
+Entrance exams

+A. Does your institution make use of statements degree-seeking applicants? or SAT Subject Test scores in adm ission decisions f or first-time, first-year

+If yes, place check marks in the appro Fall 2016. priate boxes below to reflect your institution's policies for use in admission for

+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT

+SAT Subject Tests

+admissions process): ACT with Writing component re X ACT with Writing component re ACT with or without Writing co Fall 2016 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with Writing component required X ACT with Writing component recommended.
+ACT with or without Writing component accepted C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT es say ACT essa V

+For admission ,

+For placement

+For advising

+In place of an application es

+As a validity check on the a ssay $\square$

+No college policy as of now

+Not using essay component

+D. In addition, does your institution use applicants' test scores for academic advising?
+Yes E. Latest date by which SAT or ACT scores must be received for fall-term admission: July 31 Latest date by which SAT Subject Test scores must be received for fall-term admission: N/A F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+G. Please indicate which tests your institution us es for placemen t (e.g., state tests) ) :

+SAT ACT SAT Subject Tests AP CLEP Institutional Exam SAT